adampang27/adampang27.github.io/project4.md

 # Project 4: Clustering Cat Breeds

 ## Introduce the Problem
 Cats are one of the most popular pets in the world, but how different are they really?
-In this project, I am using clustering techniques to see if we can find natural groupings of cat breeds based on their physical traits, lifestyle, and caretaking patterns.
+In this project, I use clustering to see how cats group together based on their physical traits, daily routines, and where they live.

-Instead of just relying on breed labels, I want to see what the data says.
-The main questions I am trying to answer are:
-*   Do cats naturally group together by breed, or do they form clusters based on other things like size or activity level?
-*   Which features (like body length, outdoor access, or play time) are the most important for defining these groups?
-*   Do different clustering algorithms (K-Means vs. Agglomerative) find the same patterns?
+Rather than assuming that breed alone tells the whole story, I wanted to see what patterns actually show up in the data.
+In particular, I was curious whether groups would form more around breed labels or around other factors like body size, activity, or location.

 ## What is Clustering and How Does It Work?
 Clustering is a way of grouping data points so that items in the same group/cluster are more similar to each other than to those in other groups.
 For this project, I used two different methods: